Safeguarding and realising the potential of the Australian wine microbial germplasm collection

 Identification, storage and distribution of microbial strains

-In 2014/2015, 427 yeast and bacterial strains were submitted to the AWMCC from researchers and wineries.
-All strains submitted were checked for purity, had their identity determined and were placed into cryogenic storage at -80°C. An additional 55 strains already present in the AWMCC were identified.
-During the year the AWMCC received a large number of requests for yeast and bacterial strains, resulting in 732 microbial samples being distributed from cryogenic stocks.
+In 2015/2016, 310 yeast and bacterial strains were submitted to the AWMCC from researchers and wineries.
+All strains submitted were checked for purity, had their identity determined and were placed into cryogenic storage at -80°C. An additional 67 strains already present in the AWMCC were identified.
+During the year the AWMCC distributed 401 yeast and bacterial strains from cryogenic stocks.